Legendarylion1/Personal-Projects/README.md

 # Pokemon Game

+I want to mention that I am also working on a reinforcement based machine learning program to play my pokemon game along side of my development of this project.
+I think the two will go well together and I am having fun with the development of both projects.

 This Pokemon game is a passion project for me.
 I was in love with the Pokemon games as a kid, and being able to recreate my favorite game is a dream come true.
 I got into programming because of the endless possibilities of creation.
 Through my job experience and messing around at home, I have learned so much, and it has given me the experience to make a game like this.
 This is a very fun project that is really testing my organizational skills when it comes to coding.
 The original scope of this project was for it to be a console battler.
-I had created a console Pokemon game in which you keep battling in the "Pokemon Tower" until you lose when I was in my ID tech camp at Princeton University.
+I had created a console based Pokemon game in which you keep battling in the "Pokemon Tower" until you lose when I was in my ID tech camp at Princeton University.
 I created the text-based version of this game in about 4 days with about 4 hours of work each day.
 It was only a battler, but I loved it.
 You can see some of the remnants of the console application with my cout statements.
 When I was done I thought to myself.
 I can do more.
 I want to make a full Pokemon game.
 So that's what I did.
 I've refactored the entire code base twice now because my original scaffolding of a text-based battler was not working well with my graphical components.
 But I think the code I have right now is pretty decent.
 It is readable and pretty easy to follow.
 The game is still in development so things are subject to change but I hope you enjoy my Pokemon game.

 ## Contents